Skip to content

 • Build from scratch - just make a vocabulary based on familiar resources

-• Adoption - Importing concepts from some or perhaps most of your vocabulary comprises concepts sources from existing vocabularies, faithfully retaining and presenting definitions and other metadata from the source;
+• Adoption - Importing concepts from some or perhaps most of your vocabulary comprises concepts sourced from existing vocabularies, faithfully retaining and presenting definitions and other metadata from the source;

 • Verbatim - access and reuse a vocabulary as is